DomoApps/domo-developer-portal/docs/Apps/Code-Engine/Cards-to-PDF.md

   /**
-   * Get a PDF of a Card.
+   * Get a PDF of a Card
-   * If the Card is a chart it will return a single image
+   * If the Card is a chart, it will return a single image.
-   * If the Card is a Table, you can specify the number of pages returned *
+   * If the Card is a table, you can specify the number of Pages returned.
-   * @param {string} cardID - The ID of the card
-   * @param {number} numTablePages - The number of pages you want returned
-   * One nuance on the “pages” property… let’s say you specify 30 pages, and its actually 22 pages…
-   * you’ll get 22 pages.
-If you specifcy 30 pages and it’s actually 32 pages, you’ll get 30 pages.
-   * So err on the high side.
    *
+   * @param {string} cardID - The ID of the Card.
+   * @param {number} numTablePages - The number of Pages you want returned.
+   * One nuance on the “pages” property: Let’s say you specify 30 pages, but the actual number of pages is 22; in this case,
+   * you will get 22 pages.
+If, on the other hand, you specifcy 30 pages, but the actual number of pages is 32, then you will get 30 pages.
+   * Due to this nuance of the "pages" property, it's best to err on the high side.
+   *
    * You can also get a PNG of the Card by changing the URL param: parts=image
    * There is a 25MB limit.
-The default url param is parts=image, which will return PNG’s.
+The default URL param is parts=image, which will return PNGs.
 Changing that
-   * to parts=imagePDF will save tons of space and you should get back all your pages.
+   * to parts=imagePDF will save space, and you should get back all Pages.
    *
    * @returns {Object} base64 encoded PDF
    * @throws {Error} If the request fails